soasme/PeppaPEG/README.md

 # peppapeg

-A C-Implementation of PEG Parser. ✨  🐷  ✨
+A PEG Parser in ANSI C ✨ 🐷 ✨.

+## Table of Contents

+## Hello, There!

+Want to parse a programming language?
+Use PeppaPeg!